ECCC-MSC/open-data/docs/msc-data/reanal_casr/readme_casr-datamart_en.md

 ## Data location

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples for accessing and using the Meteorological Service of Canada's open data] (../../usage/readme_en.md) is also available.
+An [overview and examples for accessing and using the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTPS protocol.
 It is possible to access ir with a standard browser.
 In this case, you obtain a list of links to a NetCDF or GeoJON file, depending on the product.

-Gridded statistical products derived from the Canadian Surface Reanalysis (CaSR) can be found at:
+__Gridded statistical products__ derived from the Canadian Surface Reanalysis (CaSR) can be found at:

 * [https://dd.weather.gc.ca/today/reanalysis_casr/casr/{Version}/post-processing/grid](https://dd.version.gc.ca/today/reanalysis_casr/casr/)

-Aggregate statistical products by watershed, derived from the Canadian Surface Reanalysis (CaSR), can be found at:
+__Aggregate statistical products by watershed__, derived from the Canadian Surface Reanalysis (CaSR), can be found at:

 * [https://dd.weather.gc.ca/today/reanalysis_casr/casr/{Version}/post-processing/watersheds/{polygon_dataset}/area{nb}](https://dd.weather.gc.ca/today/reanalysis_casr/casr/)